mattgreen/fogeybot/README.md

-# Introduction
+## Introduction

-A simple Discord bot for forming teams for pickup games.
+A simple Discord bot written with discord.py for forming teams for pickup games.
 Right now, it's made with Heroes of the Storm in mind.

-# Status
+Someone starts a pickup game, then players join the pickup in progress.
+After ten players have joined, the MMRs specified are used to produce two teams of approximately equal skill.

+The balancing algorithm works by sorting players by their skill, pairing players with the closest player of approximate skill, and splitting the pair between teams.
+To prevent team 1 from being weighted too heavily towards better players, we alternate which team the first player of a pair is assigned to.

-Alpha-quality!
-Hasn't been used for any pickup games...yet.
+Currently, this is **alpha quality**!
+It hasn't been used for any pickup games...yet.

-# Commands
+## Commands

 ### !startpickup